whit2333/keep_it_simple/README.md

 works and is a nice template for how to use [SWIG](http://www.swig.org/Doc1.3/Java.html).

-Now we can write classes that can be saved to ROOT files and done in JAVA.
+Now we can write classes that can be saved to ROOT files from JAVA.

+This is motivated by the fact that final analysis will be done using ROOT.
+It also provides a clean separation of scope.